-The majority of clinical education takes place during the third and fourth years of the course, during which students will be required to complete a 'clinical placement year'.
+Most clinical education takes place during the third and fourth years of the course, during which students will be required to complete a 'clinical placement year'.
 They will participate in three five-week placements in the second semester of the third year and another three five-week placements in the first semester of the fourth year.
-These placements are diverse, taking place across Victoria, encompassing metropolitan, regional, and rural locations.
-Additionally, opportunities for interstate and international placements may be available.
-Clinical settings vary and include public and private hospitals, community health centres, not-for-profit organizations, schools, university health clinics, private practices, and more.
+These placements are diverse, taking place across Victoria and include metropolitan, regional, and rural locations.
+In addition, opportunities for interstate and international placements may be available.
+Clinical settings vary and include public and private hospitals, community health centres, nonprofit organisations, schools, university health clinics, private practices, and more.

-Students must complete clinical placements in accordance with course accreditation requirements, to gain graduate and registration as a physiotherapist.
-Specifically, students will complete placements in acute, rehabilitation, and community practice in a range of settings across the lifespan (Australian Physiotherapy Council, 2017).
+Students must complete clinical placements according to the course accreditation requirements to graduate and obtain registration as a physiotherapist.
+Specifically, students will complete placements in acute, rehabilitation, and community practice in a variety of settings (Australian Physiotherapy Council, 2017).
 These requirements are aligned with the scope of experience required for graduate entry into the physiotherapy profession.
-Failure to complete clinical placements will result in failure to graduate and gain registration.
+Failure to complete clinical placements will result in the failure to graduate and obtain registration.

-You may be required to travel away from Gippsland and your home for clinical placements at your own cost.
-You will have to plan your work and other commitments accordingly.
-Your clinical placements take priority over all other commitments.
+Students may be required to travel from Gippsland for clinical placements and are required to support themselves at their own expense.
+Students therefore may have to adjust their external commitments accordingly, as clinical placements take priority to achieve timely completion of the degree.

-Students are allocated clinical placements by the Clinical Education Coordinator.
-The assurance of a clinical education program of appropriate depth and breadth for every student is the highest priority.
+Students are assigned clinical placements by the Clinical Education Team.
 Students must not seek their own placement or make any contact with prospective placement providers.
-If a student has a location or site in mind, they can contact the Clinical Coordinator to inform them.
+If a student has a location or site in mind, they can contact the Clinical Coordination Team to inform them.
 Students seeking their own clinical placements and/or contacting placement providers is a direct breach of the student code of conduct.

-Placement agreements held between Federation University and placement providers necessitate that all students comply with the following requirements outlined by the government in the standardised student induction protocol:
+Placement agreements held between Federation University and placement providers require that all students comply with the following requirements outlined by the government in the standardised student induction protocol:

-- Provide evidence of immunity to Hepatitis B, measles, mumps, rubella, varicella, pertussis, and influenza - Provide evidence of full Covid-19 vaccination as per Victorian Government requirements. - Have no active infection with tuberculosis - Hold a current 'Working with Children' certification for the duration of the course

-- Hold a current National Police Certificate or fit-2-work police certificate for the duration of the course, which will need to be updated every 12 months. - Hold a NDIS workers clearance for the duration of your clinical placements - Complete and overseas criminal check for your aged cared statutory declaration. - Complete all eLearning modules and other orientation requirements for organisations prior to attending clinical placement - Complete Hand hygiene and mask fit training prior to clinical placement - Inform the Physiotherapy clinical education team of any health considerations that may impact on the ability to complete clinical placements
+- Provide evidence of immunity to Hepatitis B, measles, mumps, rubella, varicella, pertussis, and influenza. - Provide evidence of full Covid-19 vaccination as per Victorian Government requirements. - Have no active infection with tuberculosis. - Hold a current 'Working with Children' certification for the duration of the course - ► Hold a current National Police Certificate or fit-2-work police certificate for the duration of the course, which will need to be updated every 12 months. - Hold an NDIS workers clearance for the duration of clinical placements. - Complete an overseas criminal check for an aged care statutory declaration. - Complete all e-Learning modules and other orientation requirements for organisations prior to tending clinical placement. - Complete hand hygiene and mask fit training prior to clinical placement. - Inform the Physiotherapy Clinical Education Team of any health considerations that may impact on the ability to complete clinical placements.

-The Physiotherapy Clinical Education Student Manual will be provided to all students upon their commencement into the Bachelor of Physiotherapy course.
+The Physiotherapy Clinical Education Student Manual will be provided to all students upon their commencement of the Bachelor of Physiotherapy course.
 It is important that all students are aware of its contents prior to commencing their clinical placements.

-Section 2: Course Requirements
+Course Requirements